 The same rule applies to furniture.
 You want to avoid anything pure white or pastel because it will be illuminated brighter than your subject.

 I used to shoot in a studio that had a white loveseat and it stood out like a beacon compared to everything else and stole focus away from my model.
-I’d have to do things in post to tone it down.
+I’d have to tone it down in post.

 So, try and shoot in a place where the walls, floor, and furniture consist of darker colors.